 So let us categorize the types of Mutual Funds

-Mutual funds that invest in equity as well as debt and money market instruments are termed as balance funds.
+Mutual funds that invest in equity, as well as debt and money market instruments, are termed as balanced funds.
 Normally equity instruments are the major portion of the investment profile ranging from 60 to 80% and rest in debt and money market instruments.
-The fund house with a variation percentage predetermines the equity to debt investment ratio that they can use to switch majority of the investment into debt at any given point of time.
+The fund house with a variation percentage predetermines the equity to debt investment ratio that they can use to switch the majority of the investment into debt at any given point of time.

-Taking an example of HDFC Balance fund we see asset allocation of 60% in equity with deviation of 20%.
-Similarly in debt they have asset allocation of 40% with deviation of 30% and so this fund at any given point of time can go major equity to major debt asset allocation.
+Taking an example of HDFC Balance fund we see asset allocation of 60% in equity with a deviation of 20%.
+Similarly, in debt they have an asset allocation of 40% with a deviation of 30% and so this fund at any given point of time can go major equity to major debt asset allocation.

-Funds that invest in companies with large market capitalization are known as large cap funds.
-The definition of large cap stocks are defined by each fund differently and so understanding the fund investment style helps understanding what kind of diversification one can achieve investing in the fund.
+Funds that invest in companies with large market capitalization are known as large-cap funds.
+The definition of large-cap stocks are defined by each fund differently and so understanding the fund investment style helps to understand what kind of diversification one can achieve investing in the fund.

 - Franklin India Blue-chip Fund does not define the size of the company for investment but only invests in large-cap companies with strong financials and market leaders.